jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

         )

   the terminal shows a :doc:`/exceptions/TypeError` for an unsupported operation of trying to subtract one `string <https://docs.python.org/3/library/string.html?highlight=string#module-string>`_ from another, and though it is not explicit here, from ``test_splitting_a_string`` I know that the strings being subtracted are the values to the left of the separator ``:``, not the entire string value of ``wake_time`` and ``sleep_time``.
 For example,  if the given ``wake_time`` is ``"02:00"`` and the given ``sleep_time`` is ``"01:00"``  the program is currently trying to subtract ``"01"`` from ``"02"`` which is different from trying to subtract ``1`` from ``2``, ``"01"`` is a string and ``1`` is a number.
 * The next task is to convert the string to a number so I can do the subtraction.
-I disable the current failing test by using ``unittest.skip``
+I disable the current failing test by using the `unittest.skip <https://docs.python.org/3/library/unittest.html#unittest.skip>`_ decorator

   .. code-block:: python